joschafer/RepData_PeerAssessment1/PA1_template.md

 ## [1] 0
 ```
 ## Post cleanup data analysis

-TODO Left off here
--- Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?
+Comparing the data pre and post cleanup shows that the imputation can have a significant effect on the results.
+In this case, the post cleanup data show a more normal distribution.

-#### A histogram of the cleaned data.
+#### Histogram of the total number of steps taken each day

 ```r
 CleanedSumStepsByDay <- CleanedStepsData %>% group_by(date) %>% summarize(stepsSum = sum(steps, na.rm=TRUE))